 4. You Realize That Your Own Business Model Is Broken After A Few Years

 This could be far worse than “the hair tonic not making hair growth” above.
 Imagine yourself in this situation.

-The grocery business is a razor thin margin business.
+The grocery business is a razor-thin margin business.
 Suppliers will usually extend a 20 % margin, the difference between what they offer and the selling price as recommended.
-Popular brands like Nestle, Gillete may offer lower profit margin, hovering around 15 % to 18 %.
+Popular brands like Nestle, Gillette may offer a lower profit margin, hovering around 15 % to 18 %.
 Some even less.
 Imagine the inventories my friend and company needed to put up in order for their retail to be presentable.
 I don’t know how much they have to pay to cover their overhead, but the nature of this business is such.
 You can’t afford to overspend.
 If you want to live a luxury lifestyle, you need to have more retails.
-In order to keep the business rolling, like the musical chair, my friend resorted to doing delivery.
-Imagine husband and wife taking care of both retail and delivery of God knows how many medium size mini-marts in one go!
+In order to keep the business rolling, as the musical chair, my friend resorted to doing delivery.
+Imagine husband and wife taking care of both retail and delivery of God knows how many medium-size mini-marts in one go!

 My friend’s predicament can happen to you too.
 The situation could be worse if each partner carries their own agenda on the way the business to be run.

 5. When Business Partners Become Your Worst Nightmare

 I observe this all the time.
 People love to be passengers.
 When you announce an intention to start your own business, many would love to hitch a hike.
 Friends and relative would voice their intention to invest in your new startup company, hoping to be a part of a possible success story.
 To those of you who are already in your own business, how many times have you had that urge to invite your best friend to join you in the startup life?
 I have my moments too because life as a new startup owner is lonely.